hrabalik/simdee/docs/guides/config.md

 ### Enable a modern C++ standard

-Simdee requires the C++11 language standard.
-The table below lists which compiler flag to use to enable the given standard (or newer):
+Simdee requires the C++11 language standard or newer.
+Recent compilers either support it out of the box or provide a flag to turn it on; the same applies to C++14 (which we recommend for developing new applications).

 Language standard  | Clang          | GCC <= 5       | GCC 6          | VS 2015      | VS 2017
 -------------------|----------------|----------------|----------------|--------------|--------------